-So, what is labor cost percentage, and how can restaurant owners calculate it accurately?
+So, what is labor cost and labor cost percentage, and how can restaurant owners calculate them accurately?

-Labor cost describes the amount your restaurant spends on labor, including paycheck amounts as well as taxes and employee benefits.
-The amount you spend on labor also affects your prime cost – total cost of goods sold plus total labor cost – which is how many restaurateurs examine their restaurant’s efficiency.
+Labor cost describes the total dollar amount your restaurant spends on labor, including pay for salaried and hourly workers, as well as taxes and employee benefits.
+The amount you spend on labor also affects your prime cost – total cost of goods sold plus total labor cost – which is the metric that many restaurateurs use to examine their restaurant’s efficiency.

-Most seasoned restaurateurs know how to calculate labor cost percentage, and can probably show me extreme examples of Excel sheets with pivot tables.
-However, read on, as I’m going to share a few different ways to calculate labor cost percentage.
-If you have more ideas, share with our restaurant community in the comments of this post.
+Most seasoned restaurateurs know how to calculate labor cost percentage, and probably have intricate Excel sheets for calculating this metric.
+But we’re going to share a few different ways to calculate labor cost percentage that will hopefully make your life easier.

 What is labor cost?

 New restaurateurs may be surprised to learn that labor cost includes more than just hourly wages.
-Here are some considerations to take into your labor cost calculation:
+Here are some other things that factor into your labor cost calculation:

 Basically, anything that can be categorized as “labor-related” goes into your labor cost percentage calculation.

-“Let’s say you are a manager at a Mexican restaurant.
+“Let’s say you’re a manager at a Mexican restaurant.
 At 3:30 p.m. on a Tuesday, one guest comes in and sits at the bar.
 They order two beers and settle on the free chips and salsa.
-As a manager tracking sales and labor together, you have to ask yourself: who actually worked for that single guest?
+As a manager tracking sales and labor together, you have to ask yourself: Who actually worked for that single guest?

 Chances are it was just the bartender.
-But – and this is the tricky part – you still had to pay a server and a hostess and a line cook, who really didn’t have anything to do with this transaction.
+But – and this is the tricky part – you still had to pay a server, a hostess, and a line cook, who really didn’t have anything to do with this transaction.

-In this example, your labor as a percentage of sales would be through the roof!
-Cutting labor would be the obvious solution, right?
-Actually, no. It’s not fair to cut the only cook.
+In this example, your labor as a percentage of sales would be through the roof, so cutting labor would be the obvious solution, right?
+Actually, no. You can’t cut the only cook.
 What if the guest had ordered enchiladas?”

-- Separate or split employees with the same salary into groups.
-These groups might include “back of house” and “front of house” or may be even more granular, such as “server,” “line cook,” etc.
+Separate or split employees with the same salary into groups.
+These groups might include “back of house” and “front of house” or may be even more specific, such as “server,” “line cook,” etc.

 There are a few ways to calculate labor cost percentage.
 We’ll be diving into two labor cost percentage formulas in particular: labor as a percentage of sales and labor as a percentage of total operating costs.